I Don’t Love Him Anymore: Moving On From A Relationship

 The Hard Conversation

-Unfortunately, there is not a single, easily-defined method to move on.
-There are ideas, and suggestions, including the ever-popular, "It will take one month for every year you were together," but the fact remains: moving on from a relationship is a deeply personal, impossible-to-determine task, that can move in fits and spurts, and can move in a large number of directions.
-Moving on can mean feeling on top of the world one minute, resplendent in your newfound freedom, and sobbing into your childhood stuffed animal the next-and that's okay!
-Moving on from a relationship is a complicated road and not one that must occur in a simple, linear fashion.
+There may not a single, easily defined method to successfully moving on from a relationship.
+It can be a deeply personal journey that can move in fits and spurts and in a large number of directions.
+Moving on can mean feeling on top of the world one minute, resplendent in your newfound freedom, and sobbing into your childhood stuffed animal the next.
+That’s normal.
+A relationship ending can be a complicated road that doesn’t follow a simple, linear fashion.